project-march/ProjectMarch/doc/using_the_march_exoskeleton/error_codes.rst

 ------------------------------------
 The encoder resolution is outside the allowed range.

-**Cause:** The given encoder resolution to construct an encoder are outside of its allowed limits defined in :hardware-interface:`Encoder.h <march_hardware/include/march_hardware/encoder/Encoder.h>`.
+**Cause:** The given encoder resolution to construct an encoder are outside its allowed limits defined in :hardware-interface:`Encoder.h <march_hardware/include/march_hardware/encoder/Encoder.h>`.

 **Fix:** Check if the resolutions given in the :hardware-interface:`robots yaml <march_hardware_builder/robots>` are